Frequently Asked Questions - Licensed Residential Real Property Appraiser

 Click HERE to view general questions regarding the Office of Professional & Occupational Regulation.

 I currently hold a trainee license.
-Will I be required to have a college degree to upgrade my license after 01/01/2008?
+Will I be required to have a degree to upgrade from a trainee to the licensed residential real property appraiser?

 What is the core curriculum requirement for the licensed residential real property appraiser?